-Getting Started: Remotely log in to the Linux network, create a new lab5 directory in your cmsc240 directory, and then recursively copy all the files and directories from the appropriate directory in my home directory: cp $-r \sim dszajda/outbox/cs240/lab5/$.
+Getting Started: Remotely log in to the Linux network, create a new lab7 directory in your cmsc240 directory, and then recursively copy all the files and directories from the appropriate directory in my home directory: cp -r /home/dszajda/outbox/cs240/lab7/.

-Answers to all underlined questions must go in the cmsc240_lab5_NETID.txt (which you must rename!).
+Answers to all underlined questions must go in the cmsc240_lab7_NETID.txt (which you must rename!).
 And as usual, this "answer" file also has parts of questions.
 And of course the name should include your netID.
+And please this time actually change "YOUR NAME HERE" in the answer file to, well, your name.